Hearing Examiner Process & Participation

 Notice of an appeal hearing shall be provided to all parties of record no less than 14 days prior to the date on which the Hearing Examiner will hold the appeal hearing.

 Technical Committee Report

 A Technical Committee Report to the Hearing Examiner is ordinarily available 21 days prior to the date of a public hearing; and 14 days prior to an appeal hearing.
-If you do not obtain a copy in advance from the Developmental Services Center, or the Office of the Hearing Examiner, copies are available in hearing chambers on the day of the hearing.
+Copies are available in advance from the Developmental Services Center or the Office of the Hearing Examiner, and is posted online.
 The report contains a general summary of the facts, as interpreted by the Technical Committee, and a recommendation to the Hearing Examiner.

 Development Service Center

 The Development Services Center maintains a separate file for every application or appeal.
 This file is available to the Hearing Examiner and the public.

 The file normally includes, as pertains to the particular matter:

 - Draft and Final Environmental Impact Statement (if required)